vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

     ```CSharp
     // TODO: Only select the PartitionKey property for appropriately partitioned collections
     options.PartitionKey = new PartitionKey(deviceKey);

     // TODO: Enable cross-partition queries if the partition key does not match the predicate
     //options.EnableCrossPartitionQuery = true;

     // TODO: MaxDegreeOfParallelism is only useful for cross-partition queries
     //options.MaxDegreeOfParallelism = this.maxDegreesOfParallelism;
     ```

 17. Press F5 to run the application; it will take a couple of minutes to run.

 18. When it completes, make a note of the **Processing Throughput (in RU/s)** and **Elapsed Time** returned by the application, and compare them to results of the first run.

-> The elapsed time is likely to be longer for the second run.
-In the first run, that data is partitioned by the date field and the queries can take advantage of parallelism to fetch the data for a device using concurrent threads (as indicated by the **MaxDegreeOfParallelism** option).
-In the second run, the data for each query comes from a single partition and cannot be parallelized.
+> The throughput figure for the first run should be 3 or 4 times more than that of the second run. indicating that the first run had a higher RU/s cost.
+Both runs aggregate the same results, but partitioning the data by deviceID is much more cost-effective for queries that retrieve data by deviceID.
 >
-> However, the throughput figure for the second run should be 3 or 4 times that of the first run (for example, the first run expends 3 or 4 times more effort than the first).
-Both runs perform the same work, but partitioning the data by deviceID is much more cost-effective for queries that retrieve data by deviceID.
+> The elapsed time is likely to be longer for the first run.
+In the first run, that data is partitioned by the date field and the queries can take advantage of parallelism to fetch the data for a device using concurrent threads (as indicated by the **MaxDegreeOfParallelism** option).
+In the second run, the data for each query comes from a single partition and cannot be parallelized; however, the first run must do so much more work to aggregrate the results that the second run is faster.

 19. In the application window, press any key to close the window.